knobs-dials/straceD/README.md

 Meant a relatively automatic 'what programs are making my drives churn so hard / are bothered by this?' ...though has other uses.

-Defaults to only summarizing the calls (strace's -c parameter), because when disk contention happens, it tends to create a choir of processes and this gives you a little more hope at guessing which one was the cause.

-...note this does mean you only get output when that process exits.
+By default you get a summary once that process has exited - in that it uses strace's -c argument to summarize the most common calls.
+This can be useful if you point this script's output at logs.

-If you want all the syscalls, use the -C argument instead.
+If you want a more live and much messier feed, use -C to get all the syscalls of the process.

 ## Example